PatrickHup/RadToF/README.md

 1. Download STM32cubeIDE and the [Firmware] folder
 2. open [.project] file with STM32cubeIDE (version 1.15.1)
-3. Connect extension board with computer with ST-LINK
+3. Connect the extension board with a computer with ST-LINK
 4. Compilie and upload firmware

 ## Related work

+If you are interested in this work, you might also be interested in these:

-[ToF deck][ToF_deck_url] offers a different approach for the extension board, featuring a ToF sensor facing forwards and backwards.
+[ToF deck][ToF_deck_url] offers a different approach for the extension board, featuring a ToF sensor facing forwards and backward.

 [Quad deck][quad_deck_url] offers four ToF sensors, facing in every direction.

-[Flow deck V2][flow_deck_url] offers a ToF and opticalflow sensor facing downwards.
+[Flow deck V2][flow_deck_url] offers a ToF and optical flow sensor facing downwards.

 ## Acknowledgment

-Thanks goes to:
+Thanks go to:

 Professor: Prof. Dr. Luca Benini